abtion/guidelines/career-development/ladder.md

 - [ ] Drives tasks from client research to client acceptance.

 #### Simple
-- [ ] Does not over optimize.
+- [ ] Does not over-optimize.
 Understands when code is "good-enough".
-- [ ] Understands the tradeoffs between technical, analytical and product needs and leads to solutions that take all of these needs into account.
+- [ ] Understands the tradeoffs between technical, analytical, and product needs and leads to solutions that take all of these needs into account.

 #### Test-driven
 - [ ] Uses testing pain as a prompt to write better code.
 - [ ] Starts practicing spiking if they don't know how to test something.
 Then sets the spike aside once a general path is understood and writes from scratch TDD.
-- [ ] Makes use of stubbing and mocking/understands tradeoffs of hitting the db.
+- [ ] Makes use of stubbing and mocking/understands tradeoffs of hitting the DB.
 - [ ] Values and can speak to examples of high cohesion, low coupling.
 - [ ] Cares about test speed.
-Can implement parallelization but knows why that’s a bandaid.
+Can implement parallelization but knows why that's a bandaid.
 Seeks to keep the test suite under a minute.
-- [ ] Can run the test for the code they are working on “right now” in under a second.
+- [ ] Can run the test for the code they are working on "right now" in under a second.

 #### Iterative
 - [ ] Well-composed commit narratives in commit flows.